Qona Christie

-Qona Christie (born 9 March 1999) is a New Zealand judoka.
+Qona Venus Harrigan Christie (born 9 March 1999) is a New Zealand judoka.
 She competed in the Tunis and Algeria African Judo Open in early 2022 where she gained a bronze medal and a 5th placing respectively.

 Christie has been selected to represent New Zealand at the 2022 Commonwealth Games.

+Personal life

+Christie was born via sperm donor to a lesbian couple.
+Her father is gay, and also helped raise her with his partner.
+Her birth father is Australian, and her birth mother is from New Zealand, and she spent her childhood between both countries.